boomerang-io/docs/README.md

 ### To Do

 - [ ] Add a script to automatically generate the API docs and update the `flow/apis/docs` folder.
 - [ ] Implement an MDX version so that the {{requestBodyExamples}} can be added within a code block element.
+Future [reference](https://github.com/synx-ai/oas3-mdx/blob/master/example/templates/mdx/path.hdb)

 ## License